mdoege/PySynth/README.md

 Multi_synth.py and midi_synth.py use three sine waves like PySynth A and an exponential decay like PySynth B, so they sound very similar to PySynth A and B.

+If you hear crackling audio from these scripts, you might want to

+* quit other applications, especially web browsers.
+* increase audio buffer size (<tt>BSIZE</tt>) in the scripts or reduce maximum polyphony (<tt>MAXPOLY</tt>).
+* make sure you are running a recent Python version, because Python tends to have improved performance with each release.

 ## Installation

 ### Linux